 A is for Act Sequence

 Act sequence is the order that the communication occurs.
 For example, when giving a speech, you’ll have a hook, opening, main points, and conclusion.
 If you’re running a meeting, you’ll have an opening sequence, then address different points from various departments, some interruptions from team members and closing remarks.
+We cover act sequence in great detail in our Dell Hymes Masterclass.
 When telling a story you have the story structure but also some collaborative interruption and questions from the listeners during the storytelling.
 Every communication situation unfolds differently because they all have their own act sequence.

 K is for Key